 - numDocs/maxDoc per core.
-This can be important since the difference between these numbers indicates the

-number of deleted documents in the index.
+This can be important since the difference between these numbers indicates the number of deleted documents in the index.
 Deleted documents take up disk space and memory.
-If these numbers

-vary greatly, this may be a rare case where optimizing is advisable.

-- Cache statistics, including:

-- Hit ratios

-- · Autowarm times

-- Evictions

-- Almost anything available on the admin page.
-Note that drilling down into the "schema browser" can be
+If these numbers vary greatly, this may be a rare case where optimizing is advisable. - Cache statistics, including: - Ratios that measures how effective a cache is at fulfilling requests for content - Autowarm times - Evictions - Almost anything available on the admin page.
+Note that drilling down into the "schema browser" can be expensive.

-expensive.